mrhaav/openwrt-packages/README.md

 \
 **r8168-8.048.03**

-NIC drivers to Realtek RTL8111E with support for customized LEDs.\
+NIC drivers to Realtek RTL8111E with support for customized LEDs.
+Designed for PC Engines APU1.\
 The APU1 board has LED0 (green) and LED1 (amber) connected.
 Default flashes LED0 for network activity, for all speeds, and LED1 is lit for Link100M.
 I have change the drivers so LED0 is lit for Link, all speeds, and flashes for network activity, all speeds, and LED1 is lit for Link1G.\
 That equals hex-word 0x004F, according to table: